Preparing your own green wood bowl blanks requires labor and time but the entire green wood bowl blank making process is incredibly rewarding.

 Another way to measure moisture a bowl is to weigh the bowl and write down the weight and the date.
 Then return to the bowl periodically and remeasure to see if the bowl has lost weight.
 When the bowl stops losing weight it has equalized with the environment.
 Use a digital postal scale which measures grams for the most accurate measuring.

 One method for drying bowls is to use a product called desiccant.
-Desiccant beads can be found in little packets sometimes included in product packaging to keep the product dry.
+Desiccant beads make of silica gel can be found in little packets sometimes included in product packaging to keep the product dry.
 Believe it or not, these desiccant beads can be purchased in one-gallon quantities and used to dry green wood bowls.